-The faculty shall include in the syllabus at least the following information pertaining to the course
+The faculty shall include in the syllabus at least the following information pertaining to the course:

-http://fresnostate.edu/academics/curriculum/instruction/syllabus.html

-A. Name of instructor, office location, telephone number, office hours, and e-mail address (if
+A. Name of the instructor, official campus e-mail address, and if applicable, office location, telephone number, and office hours;

-Available);

-B. Course number and title, number of units, prerequisites and a brief course description, and
+B. Course number and title, number of units, prerequisites and the catalog course description, and

 fees, if any;